Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: April 2nd

-Phi Delta Kappa (PDK) International presently awards over 30 scholarships for elementary education to good-standing members of Educators Rising.
-For example, the Jo Ann Ota Fujioka Scholarship gifts $1,000 to minority high school seniors or current undergraduates of color who are enrolling full-time in teacher preparation curriculum.
-Applications won’t be considered without a 500-word essay, transcript copy, reference letter, and list of educational activities.
+Phi Delta Kappa International awards over 30 scholarships for elementary education to good-standing members of Educators Rising.
+For example, the Jo Ann Ota Fujioka Scholarship gifts $1,000 to minority high school seniors or current undergraduates of color.
+They must be who are enrolling full-time in teacher preparation curriculum.
+Applications must include:

 Contact